Daquisu/Daquisu/README.md

 I am currently employed, working as an Infrastructure Engineer.

-Previously, I've worked at Google and at Amazon.
+Previously, I've worked at Google (C++, Vehicle Routing Problem) and at Amazon (Python, AI for forecasting).